What is PNG (Portable Network Graphics)?

 Images in PNG format can be indexed palette images and consist of more channels.
 If there are multiple channels, all channels have the same number of bits per pixel.

-Official PNG specification bit depth per channel, normally editing programs only name the total number of bits per pixel (color depth).
+Official PNG specification bit depth per channel: usually, editing programs only name the total number of bits per pixel (color depth).

-The number of channels depends on whether the image is grayscale or color and has an alpha channel.
+The number of channels depends on whether the image is grayscale or color and whether it has an alpha channel.

 Image Transparency Rate

-PNG offers a wide variety of transparency options, and even a single pixel can be transparent with true color or grayscale, or an alpha channel can be added.
+PNG offers a wide variety of transparency options, and even a single pixel can be transparent with actual color or grayscale, or an alpha channel can be added.

 Searching for pixels with double transparency can be done before any color reduction to prevent some pixels from accidentally becoming transparent.